dart-lang/language/working/2364 - primary constructors/feature-specification.md

 particular primary constructor is a "constant constructor".
 Hence `class const Name` rather than `const class Name`.

-The modifier `final` on a parameter in a primary constructor has no meaning for the parameter itself, because there is no scope where the parameter can be accessed.
-Hence, this modifier is used to specify that the instance variable declared by this primary constructor parameter is `final`.
+The modifier `final` on a parameter in a primary constructor has the usual effect that the parameter itself cannot be modified.
+The only location where such modifications can occur is in an assertion, and they "should" not have side effects, so we can basically ignore this.
+However, much more importantly, this modifier is also used to specify that the instance variable declaration which is induced by this primary constructor parameter is `final`.

 In the case where the constructor is constant, and in the case where the declaration is an `extension type` or an `enum` declaration, the modifier `final` on every instance variable is required.
-Hence, it can be omitted from the formal parameter in the primary constructor:
+Hence, it can be omitted from the formal parameter in the primary constructor, because it is implied that this modifier must be present in the induced variable declarations in any case:

 ```dart
 // Current syntax.